GoldenGets/GoldenGets-Menu/README.md

 - Switch CEO/President
 - Instant Hack
+- Dispatch Work Cooldown
-- Auto Resupply
+- All Auto Resupply
-- Instant Sell
+- All Instant Sell
-- Shipment Type Sell
+- All Shipment Type Sell

 > [⚠︎Disclaimer⚠︎]
 > We are not responsible for any loss you may incur after downloading from this source.